 - Diminished quality of life

-Pursuing Compensation Outside Florida’s No-Fault System
+Pursuing Compensation Outside Florida’s No-Fault Claims System

 Florida is a no-fault state.
 This means that if you are involved in an accident, you are first required to file a claim with your own personal injury protection (PIP) insurance provider.
-FL §627.736 requires drivers who own a vehicle must carry a minimum of $10,000 in PIP insurance to use in the event of an accident, regardless of who caused it.
+Florida Statutes §627.736 requires drivers who own a vehicle must carry a minimum of $10,000 in PIP insurance to use in the event of an accident, regardless of who caused it.

 PIP covers you, your children, members of your household, and any passengers who do not own a vehicle.
 It pays 80 percent of your medical bills and 60 percent of your lost wages, up to the limits of your policy.
 The problem occurs when the seriousness of the injuries exceeds the amount provided by your policy.
 It gets even worse when your injuries prevent you from returning to work and earning an income.